 In 2020, it’s hard to deny the growing trend of audio learning.
 More than 70% of Americans are aware of podcasts.
 68 million listen on a weekly basis.
 Perhaps you’re one of them, or a friend of yours is.

 Sure, some listen for entertainment.
 But many tune in to achieve new skills.
 To learn new things.

 The story of this quote is a fascinating one.

 Nations, such as Spain and Portugal, with maps and charts showing the way to the new world, were growing rich off their information.
-Nations without these maps -- England, Holland, France -- jealously tried to find these secrets out for themselves.
+Nations without these maps — England, Holland, France — tried desperately to find these secrets out for themselves.

-It's in this context that Sir Francis Bacon, one of England’s great explorers, wrote, "ipsa scientia potestas est." Translated loosely: Knowledge itself is power.
+It’s in this context that Sir Francis Bacon, one of England’s great explorers, wrote, “ipsa scientia potestas est.” which translated loosely means: Knowledge itself is power.

 Knowledge was indeed power: power to the new world, power to riches, power to maritime supremacy.

 500 years have passed, and yet that statement is truer today than ever before.
 According to the World Economic Forum (WEF), we are about to see a massive change in the work force.
 Job requirements are changing faster today than ever before.
 50% of jobs that are relevant today won’t be relevant in 10 years.